Admission and Application Procedures for Home-Schooled Applicants

 - Advanced Level course examinations in the General Certificate Education (if available)

-- Students applying to specialized programs such as Forensic Science, Education, Nursing and some Science programs must complete the Ontario 4U level courses (or approved equivalents) in the prerequisite courses through ILC, or another province/state Ministry of Education approved institution.
+- Students applying to specialized programs such as Forensic Science, Nursing and many other Science programs must complete the Ontario 4U level courses (or approved equivalents) in the prerequisite courses through ILC, or another province/state Ministry of Education approved institution.

 - Must provide proof of English Proficiency where required

-Note: Home Schooled applicants may be asked to attend an interview with a member of the admission staff
+Note: Home Schooled applicants may be asked to attend a phone interview with a member of the admission staff

 Before submitting your application to OUAC, check Trent’s Admission Requirements to ensure you meet the degree prerequisites.